 Learn how to applique on stretch fabric.
-This sewing technique works great for t-shirts, knit dresses, sweatshirts, and swimsuits.
-The sewing is easy as long as you have the right supplies!
+This sewing technique works great for knit fabric.
+It’s easy as long as you have the right supplies!

 For the swim bottoms I used the Peg Legs shorts version, but I lengthened them slightly to get the look I wanted.
 I also added a waistband for a tighter fit while swimming.

 - Stretch fabric like swim knit fabric or cotton spandex jersey

 - Soft Stretch double sided fusible adhesive

 - Tissue paper